-When Sarah is away, I will grill steak for myself.
+When my wife is away, I will grill steak for myself.
 A huge 500 gram piece of rib eye steak with the bone in to be exact.
 Yabba dabba doo.

 I recently got given a Weber Gourmet System with sear plate for my birthday (Thanks Michael!) and it is fantastic.
 It replaces the original cooking grate and replaces it with an updated (thicker) grate with hinged sides for easy access to the coals.
 It also allows you to swap in a tonne of add-ons such as a pizza stone, wok etc.